Eoarchean

 Eoarchaean (3.8 b.y.)
 Greenlandite specimen (fuchsite-quartz gneiss), Nuup Kangerlua, Greenland.

 Garnet paragneiss, Nuvvuagittuq Greenstone Belt, Canada.
 4.28 Ga old: the oldest known Earth rock of which direct samples are available.

 The Eoarchean (/ˌiːoʊ.ɑɹˈkiːən/ EE-oh-ar-KEE-ən; also spelled Eoarchaean) is the first era of the Archean Eon of the geologic record.
 It spans 431 million years, from the end of the Hadean Eon 4031 Mya to the start of the Paleoarchean Era 3600 Mya.

 Some estimates place the beginnings of life on Earth in this era, while others place it earlier.
-Evidence of archaea and cyanobacteria date to 3500 Mya, comparatively shortly after the Eoarchean.
+Evidence of archaea and cyanobacteria date to 3500 Mya, which is shortly after the Eoarchean.
 At that time, the atmosphere was without oxygen and the pressure values ranged from 10 to 100 bar (around 10 to 100 times the atmospheric pressure today).

 Chronology

 The Eoarchean Era was formerly officially unnamed and informally referred to as the first part of the Early Archean Eon (which is now an obsolete name) alongside the Paleoarchean Era.